cammer/qsf/README.md

 This is where the *Qlik Scripting Framework* comes in.  *QSF* is a shared library that, when called first, establishes a framework for Qlik Sense applications and their scripts.

 # Installation
 1. Create the following directory on your server:  `C:\Qlik Share\Scripts`.
-This is where your data load scripts will reside.
-They will likely be spread across multiple repos which you will clone into this directory.
+This is where your load scripts will reside.
+Assuming your scripts are spread across multiple git repositories, you will clone them beneath this root.
-1. Clone the QSF repo into this directory. (`C:\Qlik Share\Scripts\QSF`)
+1. Clone the QSF repo into this directory. (`C:\Qlik Share\Scripts\qsf`)
 2. Copy the `config.ini` file from the `config` folder to the root (`QSF/config/config.ini --> QSF/config.ini`)
 3. Edit the `config.ini`